RWS/studio-api-docs/apiconcepts/batchtasks/overview.md

 Batch tasks are then applied to one or multiple files, e.g.:
 <img style="display:block; " src="images/analysis_files.png" />

-Batch tasks can have settings that the user configures through a property page.
+Batch tasks can have settings that you can configure through a property page.
 For the analysis task, for example, there is a setting that determines whether cross-file repetitions should be reported or not, for example:
 <img style="display:block; " src="images/analysis_settings.png" />

 Batch tasks can also generate a report that the user can view and print.
 For the analysis task, the report states the number of no matches, fuzzy matches, exact matches, repetitions, etc.